 The project design specifies a six-year interval between nourishment events.
-A physical and environmental monitoring program is being conducted to verify the predicted impacts to nearshore hardbottom.
+A physical and environmental monitoring program is being conducted.
 The project has met its performance goal of preserving a beach berm seaward of the 1975 shoreline through the nourishments and inlet sand bypassing to the downdrift shore.
-The next nourishment is scheduled for 2022/2023.
+A collaborative beach nourishment project was recently completed in April 2023 with a total approximate placement of 389,000 cy of inlet ebb shoal material on the beaches in the City of Boca Raton, City of Deerfield Beach and the Town of Hillsboro Beach between R223.3 in Palm Beach County down to R-12.5 in Broward County.
+Of the 389,000 cy, the City of Boca Raton south beaches received approximately 209,643 cy between R223.3 to R227.9.